RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - **Objective:**

-  1. Write an application that get the current RTC time and print it to stdout
+  1. Write an application that gets the current RTC time and print it to stdout

   2. Start one thread, called `blink_thread`, that waits for incoming messages.
-For each message, the thread switch on LED1 during 1 seconds, then switch it off
+     For each message, the thread turns on the LED1 during 1 seconds, then is turns it off

-  3. After switching the LED off, the thread get the current time and prints it
+  3. After turning the LED off, the thread gets the current time and prints it

   4. Finally, it sets an RTC alarm 5 seconds later